Fiat 500 hatchback - Engines, drive & performance

 Fiat 500 petrol engines

-The 1.2-litre engine doesn't make the 500 especially fun to drive, and it's rather sluggish to accelerate from 0-62mph.
-It is cheap to buy, though, and in the real world should be cheap to run – despite the average looking official fuel-economy figures.
+The old 1.2-litre engine didn't make the 500 especially fun to drive, and it's rather sluggish to accelerate from 0-62mph.
+It was cheap to buy, though, and a used one should be cheap to run – despite the average looking official fuel-economy figures.

 With 69bhp, the 1.0-litre petrol engine found in the Mild Hybrid gets the 500 from 0-62mph in 13.8 seconds.
 It needs plenty of revs, but feels a bit less strained than the 1.2-litre, even if it isn't especially refined.
 It's at its best in town, but can struggle on faster roads.